isamu-isozaki/teamai_test/people-operations/secret-snowflake/index.html.md

 - Get that person a gift and ship this gift to him/her
   - This should be done so it arrives before Christmas
     - Or you can ship it on the 22nd of December :shipit:
-- The budget is € 20 for the gift (excluding shipping), paid out of pocket.
+- The budget is € 20 for the gift (excluding shipping/index.html.md), paid out of pocket.
 - You'll post a picture of your gift in #random, to thank your secret Santa!
-- Perfectly content, you wait until next year to participate again... :)
+- Perfectly content, you wait until next year to participate again... :/index.html.md)

 ##### F.A.Q.

 > But I have this super duper awesome gift idea and its over the budget

-Well, this really depends on the situation and the fact that you actually have this question means you're probably not over budget by €2. ;)
+Well, this really depends on the situation and the fact that you actually have this question means you're probably not over budget by €2. ;/index.html.md)

 > I found this amazing, best gift ever and its under budget?